Hi There!

 I am a fourth-year Ph.D. candidate in Human Resource Management at Renmin University of China.
 My research interests revolve around two fundamental questions in organizational life:

-More specifically, my work spans the areas of leadership, time management, emerging workplace trends, and exploitation.
+More specifically, my work spans the areas of leadership, work and time, gig work, human-AI interaction, and exploitation.

-My research has been published in the journals such as the Journal of Organizational Behavior, Group & Organization Management, and the International Journal of Human-Computer Interaction.
+My research has been published in the journals such as the Journal of Organizational Behavior, Applied Psychology, Group & Organization Management, and 南开管理评论.

 I bring strong passion and persistence to my research, driven by a deep curiosity about how people work, lead, and adapt in evolving organizational contexts.

-Beyond academia, I served as Deputy HR Manager during the Beijing 2022 Winter Olympics, where I gained valuable practical experience in large-scale event organization and human resource coordination.
+Beyond academia, I served as Deputy HR Manager during the Beijing 2022 Winter Olympics, where I gained valuable practical experience in large-scale event organization and human resource management.

 A quote that resonates deeply with me comes from The Doctrine of the Mean (中庸):